Racing video game: 1996–present: Modern racing games

 The year 1999 introduced Crash Team Racing, a kart racing game featuring the characters from Crash Bandicoot.
 It was praised for its controls and courses.
 Crash Bandicoot and its racing series has continued, with the most recent game being Crash Team Racing: Nitro Fueled (June 2019).
 The year 1999 also marked a change of games into more "free form" worlds.
 Midtown Madness for the PC allows the player to explore a simplified version of the city of Chicago using a variety of vehicles and any path that they desire.
 In the arcade world, Sega introduced Crazy Taxi, a sandbox racing game where you are a taxi driver that needed to get the client to the destination in the shortest amount of time.
 A similar game also from Sega is Emergency Call Ambulance, with almost the same gameplay (pick up patient, drop off at hospital, as fast as possible).
 Games are becoming more and more realistic visually.
 Some arcade games are now featuring 3 screens to provide a surround view.

 In 2000, Angel Studios (now Rockstar San Diego) introduced the first free-roaming, or the former "free form", racing game on video game consoles and handheld game consoles with Midnight Club: Street Racing which released on the PlayStation 2 and Game Boy Advance.
 The game allowed the player to drive anywhere around virtual recreations of London and New York.
 Instead of using enclosed tracks for races, the game uses various checkpoints on the free roam map as the pathway of the race, giving the player the option to take various shortcuts or any other route to the checkpoints of the race.

 In 2001 Namco released Wangan Midnight to the arcade and later released an upgrade called Wangan Midnight R. Wangan Midnight R was also ported to the PlayStation 2 by Genki as just Wangan Midnight.
+Also in 2008, Nintendo released Mario Kart Wii on the Wii which featured a Wii steering Wheel.
+It was the sixth installment of the Mario Kart series.
+It became one of the best selling video games of the 2000s.

 In 2003, Rockstar San Diego's Midnight Club II was the first racing game to feature both playable cars and playable motorcycles.
 Namco released a sort of sequel to Wangan Midnight R called Wangan Midnight Maximum Tune.

-There is a wide gamut of driving games ranging from simple action-arcade racers like Mario Kart World (for Nintendo Switch 2) and Nicktoon Racers to ultra-realistic simulators like Grand Prix Legends, iRacing, Virtual Grand Prix 3, Live for Speed, NetKar Pro, Assetto Corsa, GT Legends, GTR2, rFactor, X Motor Racing, CarX Street, and iPad 3D racer Exhilarace.
+Driving games encompass several styles, including action-oriented racing games such as Mario Kart World for the Nintendo Switch 2 and Sonic Racing: CrossWorlds, as well as simulation-focused titles such as Grand Prix Legends, iRacing, Virtual Grand Prix 3, Live for Speed, NetKar Pro, Assetto Corsa, GT Legends, GTR2, rFactor, X Motor Racing, CarX Street, and the iPad racing game Exhilarace.